Biglup/cardano-c/README.md

 cardano_tx_builder_build(tx_builder, &transaction);
 ```

 The sub transactions are carried untouched, so their ids and the signatures of the parties are preserved.
 A net deficit of the sub transactions is funded by the inputs of the batcher and a net surplus ends up in its change.
+A party whose keys live in a secure key handler signs with `cardano_secure_key_handler_bip32_sign_sub_transaction` or `cardano_secure_key_handler_ed25519_sign_sub_transaction`, the counterparts of the functions that sign a transaction.
 See the [sub transaction batch](examples/src/sub_transaction_batch_example.c) example for a complete trade between two parties that runs offline.

 ## Basic Example